jamesbuckett/ckad-bootcamp/README.md

 # CKAD Boot Camp

 Intent:
-* This tutorial is a introduction to Kubernetes for Application Developers
+* This tutorial is an introduction to Kubernetes for Application Developers
 * The tutorial will aid in the preparation for the [CKAD](https://www.cncf.io/certification/ckad/) exam

 ![image](https://user-images.githubusercontent.com/18049790/43352583-0b37edda-9269-11e8-9695-1e8de81acb76.png)